Intro

 • The inferior colliculus: Auditory processing.

-The SC is an important link in the visual brain streams transmitted from V1 (6.
-Dorsal en Ventral Stream) and controls the extra-ocular muscles that direct gaze (8.
-Oculomotor System) needed for al the different types of eye movements as saccades (7.2 The saccadic system).
-The SC works with the sensory system that provides the input for movement and orientation in space and is linked with the Auditory-system to keep our balance (9.
-Balance System).
+The SC is an important link in the visual brain streams transmitted from V1 and controls the extra-ocular muscles that direct gaze needed for al the different types of eye movements as saccades.
+The SC works with the sensory system that provides the input for movement and orientation in space and is linked with the Auditory-system to keep our balance.

 10.1 Ectopia & Microgyrus